bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## Different Ways To Get Started

 1. **Read Persona** - Ideal for non-technical users not familiar with Decision Intelligence nor Generative AI
-- No special requirements to read any of the workshop content.
+- Nothing to install!
+No special requirements to read any of the workshop content.
 All the of the text, links & images are available by just navigating to the Notebooks folder and reading the section modules sequentially.
 Notebooks folder:   https://github.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/tree/main/Notebooks
-- All Generative AI output is pre-run and available to read
+- All Generative AI output is pre-run and available to read in a browser
 - Recommend further detailed book resources provided in the workshop to immerse yourself in Decision Theory, Decision-Making, Cognitive Theory etc.
 - Recommend companion book **"Generative AI with Decision Intelligence"** (coming late 2025) for more complete and advanced content
 2. **Technical Persona** - Ideal for technical users that might not be familiar with Decision Intelligence nor Generative AI, but are familiar with Jupyter Notebooks interactivity